-Update 2021-–The character meets discussed in this post are not available.
+Update 2023--The character meets discussed in this post are not available.
 Both locations listed below have been demolished as part of the extended refurbishment project at Epcot.

 The Epcot Character Spot has relocated several times within Epcot.
 This review will cover the changes and new location of the character meet.

 Epcot Character Spot

-For a bit of history on the popularity of this meet the picture above was taken on Memorial Day (before the relocation) of the Epcot Character Spot.
-For this meet, I elected to use FastPass+ to meet the characters.
+For a bit of history on the popularity of this meet, the picture above was taken on Memorial Day.
+On this day, I elected to use FastPass+ to meet the characters.

 New Epcot Character Spot Location

 There are no wait times posted currently at the new Epcot Character Experience.
-When you enter the line you can see the characters meeting out in front of you with other guests.
+When you enter the line, you can see the characters meeting out in front of you with other guests.

-- 1:35 p.m.–got in line/characters returned from a break
+- 1:35 p.m.–Got in line as the characters returned from a break.

-- 2:02 p.m.–met Mickey Mouse
+- 2:02 p.m.–Met Mickey Mouse.

-- 2:09 p.m.–Characters all came back
+- 2:09 p.m.–Characters all came back.

-- 2:13 p.m.–Finished meeting all 3 characters and exiting
+- 2:13 p.m.–Finished meeting all three characters and exited.

-Sometimes when characters leave for breaks it also makes the wait feel longer.
-On this day the queue was very full and looked even busier as I was leaving.
+Sometimes when characters leave for breaks, it also makes the wait feel longer.
+On this day, the queue was full and looked even busier as I left.

-As always character meet wait times fluctuate largely by how long the people ahead of you visit with each character.
-These characters appear to break about every 30 minutes and are only gone for about five minutes.
+As always, character meet wait times fluctuate primarily by how long the people ahead of you visit with each character.
+These characters appear to break about every 30 minutes and are gone for about five minutes.

 Mickey Mouse is the first to greet you upon arrival.

 He is always ready with open arms to greet his guests.
-The interaction these characters offer really makes these meet and greets fun for guests of all ages.
+The character interactions make these meet and greet fun for guests of all ages.

 The Epcot Character Experience provides fun, new backdrops as well.
-They are bright, colorful and represent all things Epcot.
+They are bright, colorful, and represent all things Epcot.

-For comparison below is a picture of the former Epcot Character Spot from earlier this year.
+For comparison, below is a picture of the former Epcot Character Spot from earlier this year.
 Things have for sure changed for the positive in this new temporary location.

 Mickey Mouse also signs autographs in addition to photo opportunities.
 The characters represented at the Epcot Character Spot are all non-speaking.

-Next we have our pal, Goofy.
+Next, we have our pal, Goofy.

 Goofy was also a lot of fun!
 He looks like he is saying, “Hey pal, where have you been?”
 He is also very tall!